FAMILY PSYCHIATRIC ARNP

 - Practice in an independent role while consulting and collaborating with department staff and community partners.

 - Provide individual and family therapy for children, adolescents, and adults as identified in treatment plan in an outpatient psychiatric setting based on respective training and standards of practice.

 - Develop a comprehensive treatment care plan in accordance with behavioral health care standards for clients and their families.

 - Provide psycho education to clients, families, and significant others re: illness/condition, medications, and available resources while respecting client confidentiality.

 - Develop, implement, and maintain partnership with client, other health care providers, and community resources as applicable.

 - Attend and participate in meetings and professional staff conferences as well as other appropriate professional activities such as, but not limited to: Quality Improvement meetings, professional staff meetings, safety or other committees per request of Program Manager.

-- Abide by all Cowlitz Indian Tribal laws and CARF requirements with regard to utilization review and quality improvement directives including but not limited to: in-service training, peer review, performance improvement, record maintenance, performance evaluations, HIPAA regulations regarding client confidentiality and request/release of information.
+- Abide by all Cowlitz Indian Tribal laws and CARF requirements with regard to utilization review and quality improvement directives including but not limited to: in-service training, peer review, performance improvement, record maintenance

 - Present client cases in regularly-scheduled case staffing meetings to discuss status, updates, collaboration, referral, deposition, consultation, and recommendations.